The Council’s role in an oil spill

-Independent verification of operations progress lends credibility to the spill response process.
-On-scene observations by the council’s team members can validate the accuracy of information supplied to incident commanders.
+Independent verification of operations lends credibility to the spill response process.
+On-scene observations by the Council can validate the accuracy of information supplied to incident commanders.
 Independent verification also ensures that the information passed to the communities in the region is factual and supportable.

 Our Incident Response Plan